Hillside Institute for Family

 Download a PDF of this webpage

-Family Finding is range of services to help locate and engage caring adults to create lifetime networks for disconnected youth and young adults.
-As part of Hillside’s commitment to help ensure that all youth have permanent family connections, we are pleased to offer Family Finding services, training, and consultation for public or private agencies in the areas of child welfare (foster care, adoption, out-of-home placement), juvenile justice, mental health and developmental disabilities.
+As part of Hillside’s commitment to help ensure that all youth have permanent connections, we offer Family Finding services, training, and consultation for public or private agencies in the areas of child welfare (foster care, adoption, out-of-home placement), juvenile justice, mental health and developmental disabilities.

 About this Program

-Family Finding services offer a model to discover, engage and support biological family, fictive kin and other natural supports in order to effectively plan for the youth’s legal and relational permanency.
+Hillside’s Family Finding service is designed to locate and engage caring adults to create lifetime networks for disconnected youth and young adults.
+The service offers a model to discover, engage and support biological family, fictive kin and other natural supports in order to effectively plan for the youth’s legal and relational permanency.

 Family Finding: 6 Steps